Ukulele and Arthrosis: How To Play Without Pain

 You can also try low-tension strings, which are softer and easier to press down.

-They need less pressure to press down, making playing easier.
+They need less pressure, making playing easier and more comfortable.

 Experiment with Alternative Tunings